What Is a Woodruff Key? | Why Use a Woodruff Key? | Sunk Keys

 Woodruffs keys are commonly used in machine tools and, for example, between the flywheel and crankshaft of a small internal combustion engine, where the drive depends largely on the fit between the shaft and the conical rugged flywheel hub.

 The keyway in the shafts is a semi-circular pocket, the mating parts, a longitudinal slot.
 They are used to improves the concentricity of the shafts & mating part, which is important for high-speed operation.
-The circular section can be cut directly by plunge cutting with a circular woodruff cutter without any relief.

 The main advantage of Woodruff keys is the elimination of milling near the shaft shoulders, where stress concentrations and concentrations would be affected.
-A more precise fit of the key and keyway also reduces play and stress concentrations and improves the reliability of the key.

-The Woodruff keys is a semi-circular disc and fit into a circular recess in the shafts, which is machined by a Woodruffs keyway cutter.
 These Woodruff keys are mostly used in machines, tools & automobile shafts ” to 2½” (6 mm to 60 mm) in diameter.
 Woodruff keys are not capable of bearing the same weight as long parallel keys.

 The advantage of the Woodruff key is that it is able to accommodate any taper in the hub keyway, its captive and depth preventing the key from turning over.
-Disadvantageous or drawbacks of woodruff keys are that the depth of the keyway weakens the shaft, cannot be used as a feather key, is difficult and small to install.
-Installing two or more Woodruff keys to lift the bulk of the load is expensive and makes installation more problematic.

 Also, Read: What Is a Rack and Pinion Steering? | How Rack and Pinion Steering Works? | Construction of Pinion Steering